 - What is Research Ethics?

 - Why lecture on Research Ethics?

 - Conducting and reporting of science

 - Conflicts of interest and conflicts of commitment

 - Relationship in research groups

 - Hazards to good scientific practice

-- What is scientific misconduct?

 - Rules and procedures of the Max Planck Society

+- A case study

-Why this talk?
+Why this seminar?